N.Korea fires ballistic missiles, marking fourth in a week | Law-Order

 N.Korea fires ballistic missiles, marking fourth in a week

-The U.S. Indo-Pacific Command said it is aware of the ballistic missile launches and has assessed they do not pose an immediate threat to U.S. personnel or territory or to its allies.
-North Korea fired missiles before and after Harris' visit to South Korea, extending a record pace in weapons testing this year as it increases the threat of a credible nuclear power that can strike the United States and its allies.
+Japan's Defence Ministry said in a report in July the North had been launching short-range missiles that fly low and irregular trajectories, characteristics observed since May 2019 that are likely designed for higher war-fighting effectiveness.
+Marking South Korea's 74th Armed Forces Day, President Yoon condemned what he called recent military provocations by the North and vowed to strengthen joint military drills with the United States.

-North Korea fired two short-range ballistic missiles towards the sea off the east coast on Saturday, South Korea's military said, marking Pyongyang's fourth launch in a week as it ratchets up tension around the Korean peninsula.
-The launch comes after the navies of South Korea, the United States and Japan staged trilateral anti-submarine exercises on Friday for the first time in five years, and follows U.S. Vice President Kamala Harris' visit to the region this week.
+North Korea fired two short-range ballistic missiles toward the sea off the east coast on Saturday, South Korea's military said, marking Pyongyang's fourth launch in a week as it ratchets up tension around the Korean peninsula.
+The launch comes after the navies of South Korea, the United States and Japan staged trilateral anti-submarine exercises on Friday for the first time in five years, and follows a visit by U.S. Vice President Kamala Harris to the region this week.

 The two short-range missiles were launched from Sunan, north of the North Korean capital Pyongyang, South Korea's Joint Chiefs of Staff said in a statement.
-It estimated the range at 350 kilometres (217.5 miles) at 30 km altitude and speed of Mach 6.
-Japan's coast guard also reported at least two suspected ballistic missile tests by Pyongyang.
-The missiles flew 400 km and 350 km, reaching an altitude of 50 km, Japan's State Minister of Defence Toshiro Ino said.
+It estimated the range at 350 km (220 miles) at 30 km (20 miles) altitude and speed of Mach 6.
+Japan's coast guard reported at least two suspected ballistic missile tests by Pyongyang.
+The missiles flew 400 km and 350 km, reaching an altitude of 50 km, said Toshiro Ino, state minister of defence.

 Analysts see the increased pace of testing as an effort to build operational weapons, as well as to take advantage of a world distracted by the Ukraine conflict and other crises to “normalise” its tests.
-“Despite North Korea’s internal weaknesses and international isolation, it is rapidly modernising weapons and taking advantage of a world divided by U.S.-China rivalry and Russia’s annexation of more Ukrainian territory,” Professor Leif-Eric Easley at Ewha University in Seoul said.
+“Despite North Korea’s internal weaknesses and international isolation, it is rapidly modernising weapons and taking advantage of a world divided by U.S.-China rivalry and Russia’s annexation of more Ukrainian territory,” said Leif-Eric Easley, a professor of international politics at Ewha University in Seoul.

-“The Kim regime is also playing hardball with the Yoon administration while South Korean politics are hobbled by infighting,” referring to the South Korean president.
+“The Kim regime is also playing hardball with the Yoon administration while South Korean politics are hobbled by infighting,” referring to South Korean President Yoon Suk-yeol.
 Japan's Defence Ministry said in a report in July the North had been launching short-range missiles that fly low and irregular trajectories, characteristics observed since May 2019 that are likely designed for higher war-fighting effectiveness.

+Marking South Korea's 74th Armed Forces Day, President Yoon condemned what he called recent military provocations by the North and vowed to strengthen joint military drills with the United States.
+"Going forward, the government will further strengthen the Korea-U.S. joint exercises, will respond strongly to North Korean provocations and threats by showing them the 'Alliance in Action'," Yoon said in a televised speech.

+South Korea's special representative for Korean Peninsula peace and security affairs, Kim Gunn, had telephone calls with his U.S. and Japanese counterparts, in which he said they jointly condemned Pyongyang's missile tests.
+He said Saturday's launch poses a "serious threat to the international community."
+The United Nations Security Council has imposed sanctions against the North for its ballistic missile and nuclear tests.
+Pyongyang rejects such moves as infringement of its sovereign right to self-defence and space exploration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)